rossslaney/forms-rn-cli/readme.md

 ## Create a New FormsRN Project

+> place forms-rn-init directory inside your working directory
 > forms-rn-cli init [ProjectName]
-> cd [ProjectName]
-> forms-rn-cli convertToApp [ProjectName]
-> cd ios && pod install && cd .. && npx react-native link
-> npx react-native start --reset-cache
-> npx react-native run-ios

 ### The starter app will come with the following pre-configured: